Almost sure central limit theorems via chaos expansions and related results: Introduction

-\noi In particular, if $d/\alpha \ge 1$, then $Y_t\in \mathbb D^{1,2}$.
-In this paper, we are not going to further explore the Malliavin differentiability of $Y_t$, since we do not need it in order to prove an almost sure central limit theorem or a quantitative central limit theorem.
-We restrict ourselves to the case of Berry's random wave model (Corollary \ref{corMalliavinBerry}) and leave this problem in its full generality for future research. \end{remark}
+\noi In particular, if $d/\alpha \ge 1$, then $Y_t\in \mathbb D^{1,2}$ (i.e., $Y_t$ is Malliavin differentiable).
+In general, we observe an {\it inverse} relationship between the regularity of the field and the smoothness of the functional: The parameter $\alpha$ restricts the maximal regularity of the sample paths of the Gaussian field $\bfB$ (see, e.g., Example \ref{example_WM}), and as it gets smaller, we have faster decay in terms like \eqref{stima_momenti_gen}, which leads to higher-order Malliavin differentiability of the integral function $Y_t$ in view of \eqref{stima_derivata}.
+In this paper, we are not going to further explore the Malliavin differentiability of $Y_t$, since we do not need it in order to prove an $\ASCLT$ or a quantitative central limit theorem.
+We restrict ourselves to the case of Berry's random wave model (Corollary \ref{corMalliavinBerry}); see \cite{Mai26} for further discussions.
+Let us briefly mention that the author of \cite{Mai26} proved that the excursion volume $Y \in \mathbb D^{k, 2}$ if and only if $k < \frac{d}{\al} +\frac{1}{2}$.
+See \eqref{DK2} for the definition of $ \mathbb D^{k, 2}$.